oracle-livelabs/security/data-safe/assess-database-users/assess-database-users.md

 - Review the `ADMIN` user's audit records
 - Generate suspicious activity on the target database
 - Refresh the latest user assessment and rename it
+- View the user assessment history for your target database
 - Compare the latest user assessment with the initial user assessment
+- (Optional) Download the latest user assessment as a PDF report
 - (Optional) View the user assessment history for all target databases
-- (Optional) Download the latest user assessment as a PDF report

 ### Prerequisites